oliverlai55/lightbox-js/README.md

 I am taking this opportunity to create a front-end project using only JavaScript for interactive features.
 I am also using Font Awesome for built in icons and Bootstrap 4 for its grid system.

 ## Future Improvements
 I will refactor the codes into object oriented structure.
+Also, user will have ability to add caption to the uploaded pictures.